entrepeneur4lyf/SkyThought/skythought/skythought_evals/README.md

 For 32B models, we recommend using `--use-ray` and the default ray configuration for best performance.

-For 7B models, we recommend adding `--ray-config-tensor-parallel-size 1` and `--ray-config-num-replicas 8` for best performance.
+For 7B models, we recommend adding `--tp 1` and `--num_replicas 8` for best performance.
 FOr example, the previous command will change to:

 ```shell
 python -m skythought_evals.inference_and_check --task math500 --model Qwen/Qwen2-7B-Instruct --max_tokens 4096 --split test --result-dir ./ --temperatures 0.7 --use-ray --ray-config-tensor-parallel-size 1 --ray-config-num-replicas 8